 One app that may help ease your insecurities is the app Couple.
 Couple basically acts as a social media app just for you and your significant other.
 Read all of the features of this app HERE.
 Another app that has the ability to help you feel a better sense of connection to your partner is Happy Couple.
 Happy Couple will quiz you both daily on issues that matter, which can help strengthen emotional bonds.

 Are you a very affectionate person?

-If you need regular hugs and kisses, soft touches, and cuddling to feel connected to your partner, you’re not going to get that in an LDR.
+If you need regular hugs and kisses, soft touches, and cuddling to feel connected to your partner, you’re not going to get that in a LDR.
 Many nights you will feel just as lonely as you did when you were single.
 At times it will feel even worse because you know you have someone, yet you can’t touch them.
-Knowing you have to wait months to physically, intimately touch your partner may very well feel like torture.
+Knowing you have to wait a month or so to physically touch your partner may very well feel like torture.
 Lord forbid something unforeseen on either of your ends comes up that makes the time you were SUPPOSED to spend apart become even lengthier.
 You’ll have to get used to feeling deprived.
 There are a few devices that can help bridge the distance you feel, and one of them is the set of Max and Nora masturbators offered by Lovesense.
 These couples’ sex toys interact with each other so each of you can feel the other’s movements. read the full details HERE.

 Do you have the time, money, and flexibility to travel somewhat frequently?